lfairweather/secret/README.md

 ## 2. Setup

 ### Configure the environment

 Make sure to copy .env.example file to .env file and update its contents.

 .env.example is mainnet config, to test locally copy .env.local.example, and for testnet copy .env.testnet.example

 ### Create a tsconfig.json file

 You need this to **transpile** the TypeScript to JavaScript.

-Output to the desired JavaScript specification with
+Output to the desired specification with `target`

 ```json
 "target": "es5",
 ```